Two Merry Monarchs: Synopsis

 Charmis has called in the constables to act as flunkeys in case of any disturbance this evening.
 He swears he will protect Cynthia from King Utops at any cost.
 Six ladies-in-waiting are late for the ball, so Mandamus will not admit them.
 They press Helvanoise to choose a girl from the six of them, but he declines to make a selection.
 The ballroom guests appear with Iris, who tells the ladies where they might get a kissing license, even though the men show no interest in purchasing one.
 Iris decides that when Cynthia and Charmis announce their engagement, she will announce her engagement to the Post-Master General.
 King Utops works his charm on Cynthia, and when he moves to kiss her, Charmis interrupts them again.
 Utops produces his license - a license to sell wines and consume liquor on the premises!
-Utops complains to Paul that Rolandyl sold him the wrong license, and that he doesn't like Charmis hanging around Cynthia.
+Utops complains to Paul that Rolandyl sold him the wrong license, and that he does not like Charmis hanging around Cynthia.
 King Paul orders Rolandyl to set up his office in the reception room and sell licenses to the public.

 Utops finally kisses Cynthia, but when Utops fails to respond to the poison, he admits that he was Paul's assistant when he discovered the Elixir of Life.
-The world isn't big enough for two immortal kings, so they decide to fight a duel, in which they drink from two glasses.
+The world is not big enough for two immortal kings, so they decide to fight a duel, in which they drink from two glasses.
 One is filled with water, the other is filled with a liquid which makes the drinker mortal.
 So that there is no cheating, Charmis and Mandamus are summoned to supervise the duel.
 King Paul tells Charmis about the Elixir and explains that he still has a phial in his cabinet.
 Charmis is to get the phial and bring to him at once.
 Unbeknownst to them, Charmis mixed the drinks while the kings were blindfolded, and when they drink, they are both in the cart.
 Charmis returns with Cynthia and everyone, saying that they drank the Elixir and will live forever as King and Queen of Esperanto.
 Mandamus is appointed King of Utopia, Utops becomes his Lord Chief Justice, and Paul becomes Charmis' Governor of Police.
 Helvanoise is named the new Post-Master General, and when Rolandyl tries to speak to Iris, she reminds him that she will marry the Post-Master General, who is now Helvanoise.
 The kissing law is repealed, and the happy couples leave Rolandyl, Utops and Paul disconsolate.